Myth busters

 Fact: The RA prioritises relocation and reuse.
 When demolition is necessary, over 70% of materials are recycled, including timber, metal, concrete, and organics.
 Buyback participants can also reuse materials from their homes before demolition.

-Fact: If you have concerns about your assessment or the outcome of your application, you are entitled to appeal the decision.
+Fact: If you have concerns about your assessment or the outcome of your application, you can appeal the decision.
 Information on the appeals process is available to all participants.

 Fact: This is incorrect.
 Only 5 per cent of the total Resilient Homes Program budget is allocated to administration.
 This includes program delivery costs such as temporary staff, community engagement, and case management.